 Press Release: GL Enhances ED-137 Radio Emulator

-Software provides complete control over call scenarios testing, and the ability to customize the network parameters for signalling and VoIP traffic.
-It has the capability of generating more than 500 simultaneous calls on a core i7 system.”
+Software provides complete control over call scenarios testing, and the ability to customize the network parameters for signaling and VoIP traffic.
+It has the capability of generating more than 500 simultaneous calls on a core i7 system.

 Mr. Vadalia further emphasizing on enhanced features explained, “Enhanced MAPS™ ED-137 Radio allows a user to simulate multiple Radios in a single instance of MAPS™, up to 200 Radios (with unique IP addresses) in one system with each simulated Radio having its own set of parameters defined in XML based configuration files.
 Each simulated Radio is a logically separated Radio with similar capabilities.
 Colour codes are used to sort and group all related calls and make it easier to visually distinguish calls belonging to a particular Radio.